Chibald/maestrogateway/README.md

     restart: unless-stopped
 ```
-2. Run `docker-compose up --detach` to build and start pi-hole
+2. Run `docker-compose up --detach` to build and start maestrogateway

 ## Script Installation (RPI)
 create a folder "maestro", in this folder run: